Interactive Investors vs InvestEngine

 Full fee comparison

-Interactive Investor restructured its pricing in February 2026, replacing the old Investor / Super Investor model with three new plans.
-Core is the entry point for most retail investors.
+Interactive Investor restructured its pricing on 1 February 2026, replacing its previous plan range with Core, Plus and Premium.
+New customers join on Core, which is the entry point for most retail investors.

 Fee ii Core ii Plus ii Premium InvestEngine DIY